 Protecting your personal data

-I am committed to ensuring that your personal data is secure.
-In order to prevent unauthorised access or disclosure, I have put in place appropriate technical, physical and managerial procedures to safeguard and secure the information we collect from you.
+We are committed to ensuring that your personal data is secure.
+In order to prevent unauthorised access or disclosure, we have put in place appropriate technical, physical and managerial procedures to safeguard and secure the information we collect from you.

-I will only contact you using the contact preferences you have given me.
+We will only contact you using the contact preferences you have given us.

 Your therapist's rights

-if you don’t agree to Ginny keeping records of information about you and your treatments, or if you don’t allow them to use the information in the way they need to for treatments, she may not be able to treat you
+if you don’t agree to The Olive Sanctuary keeping records of information about you and your treatments, or if you don’t allow them to use the information in the way they need to for treatments, they may not be able to treat you

-Ginny has to keep your records of treatment for a certain period as described above, which may mean that even if you ask them to erase any details about you, she might have to keep these details until after that period has passed
+Our therapist must keep your records of treatment for a certain period as described above, which may mean that even if you ask them to erase any details about you, they might have to keep these details until after that period has passed

 We will ask you to declare